timemod/cbsots/README.md

 only the corresponding entries have been selected.
 The text in the Code column is used to create the timeseries names, as explained below.

-In the next figure the table for dimension “GoederenEnDiensten” (Goeds and Services) is shown:
+In the next figure the table for dimension “GoederenEnDiensten” (Goods and Services) is shown:

 ![](readme_data/CBS%20Timeseries%20Coding_GoederenEnDiensten.png)

-For this dimension I have select “Consumptie binnenland” (domestic consumption), “Goederen” (Goods) and “Diensten” (Services).
+For this dimension, I have selected “Consumptie binnenland” (domestic consumption), “Goederen” (Goods) and “Diensten” (Services).

 Function `get_ts` will create a timeseries for each combination of